The Three Best Rules for Building Wealth

 1. Spend Less Than You Earn

 Limit spending.
 This is critical.
-The only way to get rich — and stay rich — is to save.
+The only way to get and stay rich is to save.
 If you do nothing but that, you still have a better than even shot at living comfortably.

 Pay down debt.
 Pay off high-interest debt first.
 Pay down principal ahead of schedule, if there’s no penalty for doing so, including on your home.
-(Don’t buy too much house.)
-But if an investment can produce a higher rate of return than debt repayment, invest the money instead of accelerating debt repayment.
-For example, if the interest rate charge on your debt is 3 percent but you can earn 6 percent by investing, then invest and don’t accelerate the repayment.
-It’s the smarter use of money.
+Don’t buy too much house or too many cars.
+But if an investment can produce a higher rate of return than debt repayment, invest the money instead of accelerating the debt repayment.

 Keep a cushion.
-Accumulate an emergency fund equal to at least six months’ worth of basic living expenses.
-You can keep it in cash, but it’s probably wiser to keep it in a liquid, easy-to-access vehicle like a high-yield savings account, brokerage account, or certificate of deposit (CD).
+Accumulate an emergency fund equal to around six months’ worth of basic living expenses.
+You can keep it in cash, but it’s better to keep it in a liquid, easy-to-access vehicle like a high-yield savings account or certificate of deposit (CD).
 Don’t keep it in a hard-to-access account like an IRA.
-If you can, keep a small gold stash as well.
-It’s useful in an emergency because it tends to hold its value and can be converted into cash fairly easily.
-The same is true of booze and cigarettes.
+If you can, keep a small gold stash as well, equal to, say, one percent of your investable net worth.
+It’s useful in an emergency because it tends to hold its value and can be converted into cash or necessities fairly easily.
+The same is true, by the way, of booze and cigarettes.

 2. Buy Low, Sell High

 Invest early and often.
-If possible, participate in all of the kinds of investments listed below, and if possible contribute to each of your accounts the maximum amount the law allows, every year.
+If possible, participate in all of the kinds of investments listed below, and if you can swing it, contribute to each of your accounts the maximum amount the law allows, every year.
 I’ve listed them in order, from most valuable to least.

 1) Your employer’s defined-benefit pension plan.
 Be sure to study the vesting rules.
 ‘Vesting’ means that you’ve participated long enough to keep the money your employer has contributed to the plan.
 If you leave your the plan before you’re vested, you forfeit that money.